nhwilly/GenericMappingRepositoryExperiments/README.md

 A series of interfaces and generic repositories can be created to effectively manage this.

-Normally, the domain entity an implementation of a document repository would already exist.
+This example presupposes that an implementation of a document repository would already exist.

 To use this approach the following additional classes would need to be created:
 - A document representation of the domain entity that can work with CosmosDb correctly, e.g. `InvitationDocument`